mikeki/ninsho/README.md

 #Ninsho

-Ninsho is easy flexible authentication solution when using providers
+Ninsho is an easy flexible authentication solution when using providers

 * Is a complete MVC solution based on Rails Engines;
 * Works with most providers out there, Github, Facebook, Twitter, Linkedin